Using concepts of Ergonomics and Biomechanics for a healthier, pain-free work day.

 Along with injury reduction, additional health and safety aspects need to be addressed.
 For instance, a simple 5-minute pre-work stretch can reduce workplace injuries by 4%.
 You may be thinking, “only 4%?
 That’s not much.”
 But when participating in this prevention, you could be preventing a single injury for a savings of $30,798.
 If it’s my company, I’ll take the 5-minute stretch and save the almost $31,000 any day!

-How can PTSMC’s Employer Services Coordinator apply this expertise to my workplace?
+How can PTSMC’s Employer Services Coordinator and/or trained clinicians apply this expertise to my workplace?

-As a certified athletic trainer, I will be looking to connect and spend time with all types of companies to evaluate workspaces and present recommendations to optimize them.
+Our certified clinicians spend time with all types of companies and professionals to evaluate workspaces and present recommendations to optimize them.

 This can include: